Zedmightbedead/MarkerPatch/README.md

 > Extract the contents of the zip file into the game's folder, in the same directory as the `deadspace2.exe` file.

 > [!WARNING]
-If the game doesn’t start on Windows after installing the patch, try updating the latest Microsoft Visual C++ Redistributable (x86).
+If the game doesn't start on Windows after installing the patch, try updating the latest Microsoft Visual C++ Redistributable (x86).
 You can download it here: https://aka.ms/vs/17/release/vc_redist.x86.exe

 ### Steam Deck/Linux Specific Instructions (Windows users can skip this)

 > [!WARNING]
-> To launch the game on Steam Deck or Linux, set the game’s compatibility tool to Proton Experimental in the Steam properties.
+> To launch the game on Steam Deck or Linux, set the game's compatibility tool to Proton Experimental in the Steam properties.
 >
 > **Note**: DXVK limits the framerate to 60 FPS by default.
 To increase this limit, add the following to your launch options (example for 120 FPS):
 > `DXVK_CONFIG="d3d9.maxFrameRate = 120" %command%`